-In Pennsylvania, public employee union nonmembers can object to union payments on sincere religious grounds.
-Instead of paying nonmember fees (also called fair share fees) to the union, religious objectors must pay an equivalent sum to a nonreligious charity agreed to by the union.
-At least ten other states besides Pennsylvania have similar laws allowing such a religious objection.
+In Pennsylvania, public employee union nonmembers can object to union payments on sincere religious grounds.1 Instead of paying nonmember fees ("fair share fees") to the union, religious objectors must pay an equivalent sum to a nonreligious charity agreed to by the union.2 At least ten other states besides Pennsylvania have similar laws allowing such a religious objection.

-Recently, Jane and Chris filed an amicus brief with the U.S. Supreme Court in Janus v AFSCME, Council 31.
+Recently, Ms. Ladley and Mr. Meier filed an amicus brief with the United States Supreme Court in Janus v.
+AFSCME, Council 31.
 Janus has the potential to overturn Abood v.
-Detroit Board of Education, a case that allows public sector unions to collect fair share fees.
-In their brief, Jane and Chris outline the unique challenges religious objectors face, in part because of Abood.
+Detroit Board of Education, a case that allows public-sector unions to collect fair share fees.
+In their brief, Ms. Ladley and Mr. Meier outline the unique challenges religious objectors face, in part because of Abood.
 Some of those challenges are quickly outlined below.

-First, unions have a history of accepting religious objections from employees of certain denominations while rejecting religious objections from others—essentially picking and choosing whether a person sufficiently holds legitimate religious views.
-This practice continues even though it has long been considered unconstitutional.
+First, unions have a history of accepting religious objections from employees of certain denominations while rejecting religious objections from others—essentially picking and choosing whether a person sufficiently holds legitimate religious views.3 This practice continues even though it has long been considered unconstitutional.4

 Second, after a person’s religious views are deemed acceptable by the union, the union typically remains highly invested in dictating which charities the religious objector funds.
-In Jane’s and Chris’s case, the teachers’ union will only allow their money to go to charities with certain viewpoints—specifically, only viewpoints that are consistent with union constitution, bylaws, or policies.
+In Ms. Ladley's and Mr. Meier's case, the teachers’ union will only allow their money to go to charities with certain viewpoints—specifically, only viewpoints that are consistent with union constitution, bylaws, or policies.

 Finally, there is a lack of due process for religious objectors during adjudication of their objections.
-For example, after the union rejected Jane’s and Chris’s charity selections, it informed them that they would be subject to mandatory final and binding arbitration.
+For example, after the union rejected Ms. Ladley's and Mr. Meier's charity selections, it informed them that they would be subject to mandatory final and binding arbitration.
 Should they refuse, the PSEA would unilaterally send their money to a charity of its own choosing.

-It's no surprise that religious objectors like Jane and Chris find it difficult to distance themselves from their union on religious grounds when the union—the same union that has virtually zero incentive to efficiently assist religious objectors, since it keeps collecting their dues and fees until the objection is effectively resolved—is in the position of adjudicating their rights.
+It's no surprise that religious objectors like Ms. Ladley and Mr. Meier find it difficult to distance themselves from their union on religious grounds when the union—the same union that has virtually zero incentive to efficiently assist religious objectors, since it keeps collecting their dues and fees until the objection is effectively resolved—is in the position of adjudicating their rights.
 They are forced into time-consuming litigation to achieve a fair resolution with the union.

-For Jane, Chris, and similar religious objectors in Pennsylvania, a Supreme Court ruling in Janus that overrules Abood would free them from having to pay fair share fees in the first place.
+For Ms. Ladley, Mr. Meier, and similar religious objectors in Pennsylvania, a Supreme Court ruling in Janus that overrules Abood would free them from having to pay fair share fees in the first place.

 Oral argument in Janus v.
 AFSCME is scheduled for February 26, 2018.

-You can read Jane’s and Chris’s entire amicus brief here.
+You can read Ms. Ladley's and Mr. Meier's amicus brief here.